 This article illustrates how to create a Wine Brand Story.
 It uses Château Musar as an example. https://chateaumusar.com.
 Creation of a story is the most important element of marketing wine.

-Marketing A Premium Bordeaux Blend From #Lebanon
+Marketing A Premium Bordeaux Blend From Lebanon

-Location of Vineyards
+Wine Brand Story: Location of Vineyards

 The answer to this again lies in history and the difficult history of our land.
 Our founder was unsure of what the future would bring.
 He felt confident in siting the winery close to Beirut, near to workers and customers, handy for shipping links and definitely likely to remain Lebanese territory for the foreseeable future.
 The vineyards are in the agriculturally favoured Bekaa valley.

-Vineyards in Harmony with Land and People
+Wine Brand Story: Vineyards in Harmony with Land and People

 Our vineyards are amongst the most spectacular and remote in the world.